Official NAQT Rules

 - No player may play for two different teams in the course of a single tournament.

-- Each team will designate a captain prior to the beginning of each match.
-The captain has precedence when answering bonus questions and is expected to be the primary student spokesperson for the team.
+- Each team will designate a captain prior to the beginning of each game.
+The captain’s only purpose as required by the rules is to choose the team’s answer for a bonus question in the event of a tie in answering, in accordance with rule H.2.
+Teams may choose to give additional responsibilities to the captain as long as the additional responsibilities do not contradict these rules.
 If no explicit designation is made, the moderator may infer the captaincy from team behavior on bonus questions or in other situations.
 A team may change its captain at any time substitutions are allowed (even if no substitutions are actually made).

 - A team may substitute one or more players at halftime, during a timeout by either team, or before the first overtime question.
 Players substituted for may re-enter the game at a later opportunity.
 If a team has fewer than four players, a player may enter the game without replacing another player at those times.
 In addition, a player may leave the game (without being replaced) at those times (so long as the team still has at least one active player).